Tudat/tudat/_sources/tutorials/tudatFeatures/environmentSetup/availableSettings.rst.txt

        double timeStep = 3600.0;
        std::string frameOrigin = "SSB";
        std::string frameOrientation = "J2000";
-       bodySettings[ "Jupiter" ]->ephemerisSettings = boost::make_shared< InterpolatedSpiceEphemerisSettings >(
+       bodySettings[ "Jupiter" ]->ephemerisSettings = std::make_shared< InterpolatedSpiceEphemerisSettings >(
            initialTime, finalTime, timeStep, frameOrigin, frameOrientation );

    creating a barycentric (SSB) ephemeris with axes along J2000, with data retrieved from Spice at 3600 s intervals between t=0 and t=1.0E8, using a 6th order Lagrange interpolator.
 Settings for the interpolator (discussed here, can be added as a sixth argument if you wish to use a different interpolation method)

 .. class:: TabulatedEphemerisSettings